-The bank lending channel, which highlights the important role of the banks in financial system and in transmitting the monetary policy impulses, has both the theoretical underpinnings as well as many of the empirical researches.
-With the operation of this channel, monetary policy may influence the aggregate demand by affecting the supply of bank loans and reinforcing the interest rate channel.
-The traditional bank lending channel focuses on the financial frictions deriving from the balance-sheet situation of banks.
-It assumes that a monetary policy tightening raises the opportunity cost of holding deposits, which in turn leads banks to reduce lending on account of the relative fall in funding sources.
+which in turn leads banks to reduce lending on account of the relative fall in funding sources.
 In other words, it contends that after a monetary policy tightening, banks are forced to reduce their loan portfolio due to a decline in total reservable bank deposits (Gambacorta and Marque-Ibanez, 2011).
 Key assumptions for the operation of the bank lending channel are: (i) banks cannot fully shield their loan portfolios from the changes in monetary policy, and (ii) there is a substantial group of borrowers, firms or consumers, that cannot insulate their spending from the reduction in bank credit (Bernakke and Gertler, 1995; Farinha and Marques, 2001; Brooks, 2007).

 Many empirical researches on the bank lending channel can be found for the developed as well as for the emerging economies.
 Based on the quarterly data of US commercial banks from 1976 to 1993, Kashyap and Stein (2000) found that the impact of monetary policy on lending is stronger for banks with less liquid balance sheets.
-Favero et al. (1999) explored the existence of the bank lending channel for four European countries (France, Germany, Italy and Spain) using the disaggregated bank data and found no evidence of the bank lending channel in these countries.
-Many other studies on the Euro area revealed the important facts about the bank lending channel.
+Favero et al. (1999) explored the existence of the bank lending channel for four European countries (France, Germany, Italy and Spain) using the disaggregated bank data and found no evidence of the bank lending channel.
+For Euro area countries, Ehrmann et al. (2001) found the existence of the bank lending channel.
 For Euro area countries, Ehrmann et al. (2001) found the existence of the bank lending channel, with the effects most dependent on the liquidity of the individual banks.
 Similarly, the liquidity of the bank is found to have significant impact on the lending behavior of the banks in France (Loupias et al., 2001).
 In the case of Netherlands, Haan (2001) found that the lending channel is operative for unsecured lending, but not for secured lending.
 In addition, the effects of the monetary tightening are more negative for smaller, less liquid and less capitalized banks.

 Ozsuca and Akbostanci (2012) found the existence of the bank lending channel in the case of Turkey with the significant distributional effects due to the bank specific characteristics in the impact of monetary policy on the supply of bank loans.
 Size and capitalization of the banks are found to be important determinant of the loan supply in Estonia (Juks, 2004), Jamica (Urquhart, 2006) and Jordan (Boughrara and Ghazouni, 2010).
-Likewise, the liquidity of banks found to be significant impact on loan supply for Estonia (Juks, 2004), Turkey (Alper et al., 2012), Jamica (Urguhart, 2006) and Morocco (Boughrara and Ghazouni, 2010).
+Likewise, the liquidity of banks found to be significant impact on loan supply for Estonia (Juks, 2004), Turkey (Alper et al., 2012), Jamica (Urquhart, 2006) and Morocco (Boughrara and Ghazouni, 2010).
 Similar results for the bank lending channel with different bank characteristics also exists for Italy (Gambacorta, 2001), Malaysia (Karim et al., 2011) and Sweden (Westerlund, 2003).